feelixe/astro-typesafe-routes/apps/docs-v2/src/pages/documentation/usage/_link.md

 ## Astro Link

-Use the Link component from astro-typesafe-routes to enable type-safe navigation.
+Use the `Link` component from `astro-typesafe-routes` to enable typesafe navigation.

 ```tsx
 ---